If you love spooky Halloween decorations, you’ll love these creepy skull pumpkin carving patterns.

 Then use a kitchen knife, linoleum cutters, or an official pumpkin carving kit to detail your work of art.

-You may also be interested in our patterns for Star Wars, witches and ghosts.
-And if you’re a cat lover, these cute cat pumpkin patterns.
 And if you want a traditional pumpkin face, those patterns are on our sister site.

 Skull Pumpkin Carving Patterns